-The calendar may say spring, but patio season is still in the distance.
-Luckily, you don’t have to wait til temps rise to enjoy a drink with your doggo–Chicago is home to several pup-friendly craft breweries!
-Share a cold one with the good boys at these dog-friendly breweries in Chicago.
+If patio season seems like a distant memory, you’re in luck.
+You don’t have to wait til temps rise to enjoy a drink with your doggo!
+Chicago is home to several pup-friendly craft breweries.
+Share a cold one with your good boy (or girl) at these dog-friendly breweries in Chicago.

 1. Alarmist Brewing